inadarei/justgo/README.md

 To learn more: [https://justgo.rocks](https://justgo.rocks)

-Features:
+### Features:

-1. Project-specific Go environment in a container.
+1. Isolated, project-specific Go environments in a container.
 No cross-project dependency issues.
 2. No mess with configuring GOPATH across projects!
 3. Code hot-reloading out of the box!
 4. Ready to ship as a container in production, when you are done working with it.